pcraig3/fed-notes/src/pages/about.md

 ## About

 Federal Field Notes is a newsletter about digital transformation in the federal Government of Canada (GoC), written from first-hand experience (although very occasionally in the third person).
-It is a place to talk about digital government in Canada in a way that’s honest, insightful, and interesting.
+It discusses digital government in Canada in a way that’s honest, insightful, and a little irreverent.
 [Subscribe](#bd-email) for occasional updates about interesting gov tech stuff.

 Federal Field Notes is the brainchild of [Paul Craig](https://pcraig3.ca), a Canadian civil servant whose friends are tired of hearing him whinge about his job after 3 beers, and who has always wanted to try writing in the third person.